 In many older apartment blocks in La Linea, water is handled through the building's comunidad (community fees), which the landlord pays.
 If that is the case, you will not see a separate water bill at all.
 This is more common in older buildings than in newer ones.

 Always clarify this before moving in.
 Ask specifically: "Is water included in the rent, or do I set up my own account with Aqualia?"
-Aqualia is the main water supplier operating in La Linea.

 Internet and Phone in La Linea: Which Provider?

-Provider Monthly Cost Speed Notes
+| Provider | Monthly Cost (approx.) | Speed | Notes |

-Movistar €35 to €45 300Mbps+ Most reliable in La Linea.
-Fusión bundles from ~€35/mo
+| Movistar | €35 to €45 | 300Mbps+ | Most reliable in La Linea.
+Fusión bundles include mobile line |

-Orange €25 to €40 300Mbps Good value, check coverage on your street first
+| Orange | €25 to €40 | 300Mbps | Good value, check coverage on your specific street first |

-Vodafone €28 to €42 300Mbps Variable in this area, worth checking reviews locally
+| Vodafone | €28 to €42 | 300Mbps | Variable in this area, worth checking local reviews |

 One thing specific to La Linea: if you work in Gibraltar or cross the border regularly, Spanish mobile signal can get patchy very close to the frontier.
-Many frontier workers keep a Gibraltar SIM as a backup for mobile data near the border, even if their main broadband at home works fine.
+Many cross-border workers keep a Gibraltar SIM as a backup for mobile data near the border, even if their main broadband at home works fine.

 Gas: Most La Linea Flats Use Butano, Not Mains Gas

-A standard 12.5kg butano cylinder costs roughly €13 to €15 from Repsol, which is the main supplier.
-For cooking only (not heating), one cylinder typically lasts 4 to 8 weeks depending on how much you cook.
+A standard 12.5kg butano cylinder from Repsol Butano costs roughly €13 to €15 at the government-regulated price (as of mid-2026).
+For cooking only (not space heating), one cylinder typically lasts 4 to 8 weeks depending on how much you cook.
+That works out to roughly €8 to €15 per month on average.

 Butano cylinders should be stored upright, in a ventilated space, and away from heat sources.
 If your flat has a gas hob on butano, there should be a flexible hose connector linking the cylinder to the cooker.
 Check the condition of this hose when you move in, and replace it if it looks cracked or worn.